Home

 Sterling silver will develop fire scale from the heat of the torch.

-You will need to purchase a jar of "Pickle" available from your supplier to drop the completed item into to remove the scale.
+You will need to purchase a jar of "Pickle" available from your supplier to drop the completed sterling silver items into the liquid to remove any scale.

-Follow the directions, as this should be heated prior to use.
+Follow the directions, as this may need to be heated prior to use.

 It is necessary to use a torch to reach the melting point required to close the join.